-Although many models of student supervision can be successful, the OTD program recommends that a student have no more than two supervisors for a capstone experience.
-The number of supervisors can be determined by striking a balance that considers the mentors' schedules and the demands of student supervision and assuring a quality learning experience.
-If there is more than one supervisor, good communication between the supervisors is strongly recommended.
-All supervisors contribute to feedback and evaluation.
-Each supervisor can do their own student evaluation form and submit it to NSU; or the supervisors can collaborate on one evaluation form.
+Although many models of student supervision can be successful, the OTD program recommends that a student have no more than two site mentors for a capstone experience.
+The number of mentors can be determined by striking a balance that considers the mentors' schedules and the demands of student supervision and assuring a quality learning experience.
+If there is more than one mentor, good communication between them is strongly recommended.
+All mentors contribute to feedback and evaluation.
+Each mentor can do their own student evaluation form and submit it to NSU; or the mentors can collaborate on one evaluation form.
+If the capstone mentor is not an OT, there must be an OT mentor identified by the student as part of the capstone team.